Focus and Goals

 For those who are in the early stages of a significant injury, there should be on-going rehabilitation therapy.
 If you don’t have any support it is important to ask your doctor for a referral to specialist services, and, indeed, anyone can do this at any stage following injury.

-A neuropsychologist will be able to refer you to a team of people, including an occupational therapist, who will be able to help you understand your cognitive deficits and will be able to help you work on a programme to identify your goals.
+A neuropsychologist will work with you or will be able to refer you to a team of people, including a neurological occupational therapist, who will be able to help you understand your cognitive deficits and will be able to help you work on a programme to identify your goals.

 Think in terms of stepping stones rather than a mighty leap that carries risks.
 Breaking things down allows us to see what lies ahead.